Hairless Dog Breeds

 Peruvian Inca Orchid (Peruvian Hairless Dog)

-Peruvian Inca Orchid dog
+Peruvian Inca Orchid Peruvian Hairless Dog

 It is generally a friendly breed and is very loyal to its master.
 However, it can require a lot of socialisation to feel comfortable around new people.
 It is easy to train and has a high level of success with obedience and agility competitions.